 Responsibility rests with the student competitors for timekeeping and for adherence to the allotted time periods for negotiating sessions and breaks.
 This helps our judges focus their attention on evaluating student performance.
-The judges will simply call "time" when the 50 minutes is up.
-Students are not permitted to ask judges for additional time updates.
+Students are not permitted to ask judges for time updates.

-RULE 3.
+IV.
 POST-NEGOTIATION ANALYSIS